ZettelGeist/zettelgeist/docs/gs.md

 2 Zettels matched search
 ```

-...and show the `summary` about the team:
+...and show the `summary` about the teams:

 ```
 zfind --database mlb.db --find-summary Chicago --count --show-filename --show-summary